Dead proposals aren't dead -- they're still paying retail

 The neighbor effect you never captured

 You installed a system on a street.
 Three neighbors noticed the panels go up.
 One of them even requested a quote.
 But you never followed up because your canvassing team moved to a new territory.
 That one install should have turned into 2-3 more on the same block.
-Instead, a competitor's door knocker got there first.

 You already ran the site assessment, designed the system, and built the proposal.
 The hard part is done.
 The only thing missing is a reason to re-engage.
 That's what we built.